Update Sept 17th 2020

 If this does not work please call your support worker on their mobile or call our office 0113 243 0036

 For those women who will struggle financially, they are encouraged to access Basis’ Live Chat to be given further advice on making a claim for Universal Credit.
-However, the 5 week delay may mean women may struggle to get immediate financial support (although advances are available where needed, as is access to foodbanks, food parcels, gas/electric and other payments where needed).
-There are government measures now in place to stop people from being evicted due to non-rent payments (although this is subject to change from 24th August 2020), as well as measures to avoid being cut off from energy (gas/electric).
+However, the 5 week delay may mean women may struggle to get immediate financial support (although advances are available where needed, as is access to foodbanks, food parcels/vouchers, gas/electric and other payments where needed).
+There are government measures now in place to stop people from being evicted due to non-rent payments (although this is subject to change from 20th September 2020), as well as measures to avoid being cut off from energy (gas/electric).
 If you need support with housing or energy, please get in touch with us.

 SWARM Sex Worker Hardship Fund: